-Danny Bright is a sound designer, composer, engineer, recordist, musician and sonic manipulator working across the fields of music, performance, installation, theatre and media.
+Danny Bright is a sound designer, composer, recordist, and sonic manipulator working across the fields of music, performance, installation, theatre and media.
 He has lived, studied and worked in Sheffield, England; Burlington, Vermont, USA; and Brighton and Hove, England where he is currently based.
-His practice explores the boundaries between sound, music, and noise; he is currently developing multi-modal compositional, performance, critical and installation work investigating sonic temporalities and auditory ‘ghostings’.
-Danny performs on guitar, samplescapes, tape, text/voice, and electronics as an ensemble member, leader, solo artist and free improviser.
-He also works as a sound designer and composer for internationally touring theatre companies, media, and as a producer, recordist, technologist and engineer.
+His practice explores the boundaries between sound/music/noise and space/place/memory; he is currently developing multi-modal compositional, performance, critical and installation work investigating sonic temporalities and auditory ‘ghostings’.
+Danny performs on guitar, samplescapes, tape, text/voice, and electronics as an ensemble member/leader, solo artist and free improviser.
+He also works as a sound designer and composer for internationally touring theatre companies, media, and as a producer, recordist, sound technologist and engineer.

-Danny’s work has appeared at the Hatton Gallery, Brighton Digital Festival, New York City Electroacoustic Music Festival, MAGNA Science Adventure Centre, World Soundscape Conference, Victoria & Albert Museum, Prague Quadrennial, Summerhall Edinburgh, British Science Festival, Manchester, Newcastle & Brighton Science Festivals, Edinburgh, Bedford & Brighton Fringe Festivals, and toured the UK, Europe, Australia and the USA.
+Danny’s work has appeared on Channel 4, at the Hatton Gallery, Brighton Digital Festival, Victoria & Albert Museum, Prague Quadrennial, New York City Electroacoustic Music Festival, MAGNA Science Adventure Centre, World Soundscape Conference, Summerhall Edinburgh, British Science Festival, Manchester, Newcastle & Brighton Science Festivals, Edinburgh, Bedford & Brighton Fringe Festivals, and toured the UK, Europe, Australia and the USA.
 Commissions and supporting organisations include: Catalyst Arts, Arts Council England & Heritage Lottery Fund, Dept. for Culture, Media and Sport, New Music Players, Octopus Collective, MAGNA Trust, and the Arts and Humanities Research Council as funder of his ongoing doctoral research in Music at the University of Sussex.

 Current and recent projects include: